camillecochener/camillecochener.github.io/professional-experience.md

   style="vertical-align: middle ; padding: 5px"
   width="20"> <i>From January 2017 to July 2019 - 2 year, 7 months</i><br>

 <p style="text-align: justify;">IT&M Stats provides its clients with consultant specialized in Statistics, Data Science and programming, in the form of consultancy services, fixed-price packages and training.
-The sectors in which IT&M Stats operates are the Pharmaceutical, Cosmetics, Health and Food industries, but today also Banks and Insurance companies.</p>
+The sectors in which IT&M Stats operates are the Pharmaceutical, Cosmetics, Health and Food industries, but today also Banks and Insurance companies.
+As a Consultant in Data Science, I operated for different clients in several sectors :</p>

 <p style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif; font-size:18px; background-color : #16af9d; color: white ; padding-left: 10px; border-radius: 10px;">Data Scientist Intern at <a style="color: white" href="http://www.groupeclarins.com/en">Clarins</a>
 </p>